 I don't have a physical calendar, but I used to track habits in a giant spreadsheet with a fancy automatic streak calculator.

 I'm starting small, and that helps.
-I told myself I would publish something every day, regardless of the length or how groundbreaking the ideas were.
-There's scientific evidence that we're more likely to keep habits if they start small (BJ Fogg, Director of the Behavior Design Lab at Stanford, wrote a great book on this called Tiny Habits).
+I told myself I would publish something every day, regardless of length or how profound the ideas were.
+There's scientific evidence that we're more likely to keep habits if they start small (BJ Fogg, Director of the Behavior Design Lab at Stanford, wrote a great book called Tiny Habits).

 Attaching the new habit to an existing one works well too.
 For example, I added writing to my morning routine before my runs.
 Every morning, I drink some water, eat a banana, and write for 30 to 45 minutes before going on my run.
 I took this tip from James Clear, who wrote Atomic Habits.

-At first, I thought that I'd rather focus on deep work than rote work.
-But routines work for me.
+At first, I thought I'd enjoy deep rather than rote work.
+But rote work begets deep.
+And routines work for me.
 I can see the improvement in my writing.
 I feel more creative than before.
 I wonder what habit I'll tackle next.

 Some of the more popular posts over the last two months: